gimbalabs-ci/gimbalabs/data/tokenomics-pages/a0-pbl.md

 - [Meeting recording 2022-05-10](https://drive.google.com/file/d/1XG28TWBGYVG28UatmmpcFlvC2X4zY1wA/view?usp=sharing)
 - [Meeting recording 2022-05-03](https://drive.google.com/file/d/14i7-9cnavpDfFYQBMOA-qM9yQW8TbRbl/view?usp=sharing)

-## Next Meeting (2022-07-05 at 1930 UTC)
+## Next Meeting (2022-07-19 at 1930 UTC)
 - This Working Group meets every Tuesday at 1930 UTC, on [Zoom](https://us06web.zoom.us/j/93346917668?pwd=QnhXSEVLTFlkRGw5czNGMTUvUnFIZz09)

-## Current Milestone:
+## Milestones:
 1. Iteration #2 of the Plutus PBL Course starts on July 18.
+Modules 100, 101 and 102 have been DELIVERED on time!
+2. Next, we are building the rest of of the Plutus PBL modules, starting with 201: "Three Ways to Mint a Token".

 ## How to Contribute to PPBL Course:
 1. Be a Lead Teacher for a module: review the key links above and the June 28 meeting recording to learn more about what this entails, or ping the group on Discord.